Sustain / Good Food Enterprises / Food Co-ops toolkit

-If you want to set up a larger scale food co-op and plan to apply for large amounts funding you might need to create a more detailed project plan or business plan.
+If you want to set up a large food co-op and plan to apply for large amounts funding, you may need to create a more detailed project plan or business plan.
 A business plan is a document that describes your food co-op, what you hope to achieve, how it will operate over time, and how you will manage the money.
-It will help you to develop your ideas and can be used to plan and monitor progress.
+It will help you to develop your ideas and can be used to plan and monitor your progress.

 To find more useful food co-op related information visit our homepage

 Food Co-ops toolkit: The Food Co-ops Toolkit will give you all the information you need to set up your own food co-op.